"Mindfulness is the awareness that emerges when paying attention, on purpose, in the present moment and non-judgementally to things as they are"

-Mindfulness is the process of bringing one's attention to our thoughts, feelings and emotions occurring in the present moment through the practice of meditation.
+Mindfulness is the process of bringing our attention to thoughts, feelings and emotions occurring in the present moment through the practice of meditation.

-Since the 1970’s clinical psychology and psychiatry have developed a number of therapeutic applications based on mindfulness for helping people experiencing a variety of psychological conditions.
+Since the 1970's clinical psychology and psychiatry have developed a number of therapeutic applications based on mindfulness practice for helping individuals experiencing a variety of psychological conditions.

-I use both Mindfulness-Based Stress Reduction and Mindfulness-Based Cognitive Therapy as part of my strategy to treat individual clients with a range of conditions including but not limited to:
+I use both Mindfulness-Based Stress Reduction (MBSR) and Mindfulness-Based Cognitive Therapy (MBCT) as part of my approach to treat individual clients with a range of conditions including but not limited to:

 Mindfulness-Based Stress Reduction (MBSR)

 Mindfulness-Based Stress Reduction (MBSR) is an anxiety treatment without medication.
 The 8-week evidence-based programme offers secular, intensive mindfulness training including techniques such as meditation, gentle yoga and mindfulness exercises to assist people with stress, anxiety and pain.
 After engaging in an MBSR course participants have reported feeling more energised and engaged in their work, less anxious, as well as sleeping better and displaying fewer physical symptoms of stress.

 Mindfulness-Based Cognitive Therapy (MBCT) was designed specifically to help people who are prone to recurrent depression.